Thursday, July 8, 2010

 (in memory of Susan Kleckner, July 5 1941 - July 7 2010)

-One evening in the mid to late 1980s (I cannot date it any more precisely than 1986-1989)w/ my friend L., we went out w/ her childhood friend, Andy Sherwood, visiting town.
-L. & Andy had gone to the Grace Church School & the Friends Seminary on E. 17th St. Andy had moved in Paris where he taught harpsichord & also did some photography.
-He knew my friend C. in Paris.
-C. left NYC for Nicaragua in 1985, returning to Paris, where she was from, in 1986.
+Andy had relocated to Paris where he taught harpsichord & he also did some photography.
+Andy knew my friend C. in Paris.
+C. left NYC for Nicaragua in 1985, returning to Paris in 1986.
 Andy detested C. & told me so in emphatic tones, which is how the evening began.
+"Do you really like this horrible person?!"

 While I do not have a belief in a greater significance to coincidence or of a secret cosmic order, these immediate serendipities were still somewhat reassuring: I can appreciate an apparent trace of order in what usually seems random & disconnected.
 It brought back lives I & others have lived, lost worlds & fragile connections.

-& it brings to mind the weird potency of photography, how it embodies both the known & the unknown it its stimuli; it shows us something we didn't see & will never be able to see directly, except as a photograph, & yet that experience can permeate our memories, or as Siegfried Kracauer would term it, replace them.
+& it brings to mind the weird potency of photography, how it embodies both the known & the unknown it its stimuli; it shows us something we didn't see & will never be able to see directly, except as a photograph, & that experience can permeate our memories, or as Siegfried Kracauer would term it, replace them.

 Outside of such harsh reckonings, I can admit a kind of succor in such technological fantasies - found in blogs, websites, magazines, newspapers & paper archives as much as my memories. & while I cannot cite Hibiscus with any authority, what a splendid figure to invoke this week.

 My friend S. died this week after 6 years of struggling with cancer.
-S. was a rebellious character - in the hospital her sister said, "I don't know why she didn't teach fighting - she was certainly good at it - " in lieu of S.' past as filmmaker, photographer, performance artist, writer, teacher, & even a non-denominational minister (I'm not quite sure what that means).
-I think of S. as primarily a teacher & her relentlessness in it - she also taught up until a few weeks ago.
-S. made the daily papers in 1987 when she climbed the Berlin Wall & took photographs from that vantage point, getting arrested by the East Germans for an "international incident."
-I first saw her in the mid 1980s when I worked at Film Forum when it was on Watts St. & S. spent a year living in the window at Sohozat which was 2 blocks away on West Broadway, just above Canal.
-I didn't know her then - we met years later.
-I recall joking to another friend, in crisis about looking for a place to live, that maybe when the window at Sohozat was unoccupied . . .
+S. was a rebellious character - in the hospital her sister said, "I don't know why she didn't teach fighting - she was certainly good at it - " in consideration of S.' past as filmmaker, photographer, performance artist, writer, teacher, & a non-denominational minister (I'm not quite sure what that means).
+I think of S. as primarily a teacher & her relentlessness in it - she also taught up until a few weeks ago, getting around with a portable oxygen tank.

 No comments: